Eastern Frontier Rifles

-The Eastern Frontier Rifles (EFR) are a State Armed Police Force for the Indian state of West Bengal.
+The Eastern Frontier Rifles (EFR) was a former Para Military Force before Independence and now is a State Armed Police Force for the Indian state of West Bengal.
 They are a part of the West Bengal Police, as opposed to the Kolkata jurisdiction.
 The Border Guards Bangladesh are descended from the portion of the Eastern Frontier Rifles given to Pakistan during the partitioning of 1947.

 The Eastern Frontier Rifles were founded as the "Frontier Protection Force" by the East India Company in the second half of the eighteenth century, and have held their current title since 1920.
 The Eastern Frontier Rifles fought in the First World War (as the Bengal Military Police) and also in the Second World War.

 When India and Pakistan became independent in 1947, the force was split between West Bengal and Pakistan and the Pakistani part became the East Pakistan Rifles.
 When in turn East Pakistan (now Bangladesh) became independent, it was called Bangladesh Rifles, and recently in 2010, it was renamed Border Guards Bangladesh.
 The West Bengal (i.e. Indian) part of the force, however, retained the original name of Eastern Frontier Rifles.